umts/pvta-multiplatform/README.md

 ### Cordova

-Cordova does all the real heavy lifting that makes our app a mobile app.
+Cordova provides plugins that bridge the gap between Web app and native app.
 Since ionic has aliases for the most common cordova commands, searching out Cordova features is currently on a need-to-know basis.
 (Read: use Google)

-Their API is thorough but has some quirks.
-The real gem of Cordova is their plugins that will make our app seem native, such as push notifications and local database support.

-Currently, we leverage only 2 plugins: keyboard and statusbar.
+Their API is thorough but quirky.
+When seeking out Cordova documentation, remember that the Ionic team has written an Angular wrapper called [ng-cordova](http://ngcordova.com), which is what we actually use.

 [CordovaDocs](https://cordova.apache.org/docs/en/5.0.0/) (loves to say it's outdated, but the updated version doesn't cover everything and has too many 404s)